Psoriatic Arthritis and Your Heart

 Doctors have long known that heart disease is more common in people who have inflammatory conditions such as rheumatoid arthritis (RA) and psoriasis.
 But they weren’t sure if this applied to psoriatic arthritis (PsA), which is more complex and not nearly as well studied.

 Then, in 2016, Canadian researchers published a meta-analysis of studies evaluating cardiovascular disease risk and PsA in the journal Arthritis Care & Research.
-The results suggested that people with PsA were 43 percent more likely to have or develop heart disease compared with the general population.
-PsA patients also had a 22 percent increased risk of cerebrovascular disease – conditions that affect blood flow to the brain.
+The results suggested that people with PsA were 43% more likely to have or develop heart disease compared with the general population.
+PsA patients also had a 22% increased risk of cerebrovascular disease – conditions that affect blood flow to the brain.

-Alexis Ogdie-Beatty, MD, an assistant professor at the Hospital of the University of Pennsylvania in Philadelphia and director of the Penn Psoriatic Arthritis Clinic, says although there were some biases in the studies, “everyone concurs there is substantial cardiovascular risk [in PsA].”
+Alexis Ogdie-Beatty, MD, an associate professor of medicine at the Hospital of the University of Pennsylvania in Philadelphia and director of the Penn Psoriatic Arthritis Clinic, says although there were some biases in the studies, “everyone concurs there is substantial cardiovascular risk [in PsA].”

 Dr. Davis explains that in heart disease, inflammation affects the endothelium, the innermost layer of blood vessels.
 This can lead to atherosclerosis — the buildup of fats, cholesterol and cellular debris within blood vessel walls.
 Known as plaques, these fatty deposits narrow arteries, raising blood pressure and reducing the flow of blood to the heart and other organs.
 Some unstable plaques can rupture, triggering a clot that may cause a heart attack or stroke.

 “[Traditional] risk factors are important, but they don’t account for a big part of the risk, which comes from inflammation,” Dr. Davis says.